Tommy Restivo: FCS Experience

 From 2014 through 2017, Restivo was a defensive coordinator at the FCS level.
 In ’14 and ’15, he was the defensive coordinator on Buddy Pough at South Carolina State.
 His defenses here ranked in the top 10 in the FCS multiple categories.
 In 2016, Restivo joined Lance Guidry’s staff at McNeese State as the defensive coordinator, before returning to South Carolina State in 2017.
 He again served as the defensive coordinator.

 South Florida

 In 2018, Restivo reunited with Charlie Strong when he joined the staff at South Florida as the safeties coach.
 That season, he helped coach a defense that forced 22 turnovers.

 UMass

 For the 2019 season, Restivo joined new head coach Walt Bell’s staff at UMass as the co-defensive coordinator and linebackers coach.
-Coach was let go with the Walt Bell on November 7th.
-Athletic Director Ryan Bamford wished both men good luck.
+Restivo was fired along with Walt Bell on November 7.

 Personal life

-Restivo is from Toledo, OH.
+Restivo is from Plainfield, IN.
 He graduated with a degree in Kinesiology.